-- A. The UPS shall be capable of withstanding any combination of the following external environmental conditions without mechanical damage, electrical failure or degradation of operating characteristics: - 1.
-Operating ambient temperature: +5 degrees C to +35 degrees C (41 degrees F to 95 degrees F), no derating required. - 2.
-Recommended operating temperature range: +20 degrees C to +25 degrees C (68 degrees F to 77 degrees F). - 3.
+- A. The UPS shall be capable of withstanding any combination of the following external environment conditions without mechanical damage, electrical failure or degradation of operating characteristics. - 1.
+Operating ambient temperature: 0 degrees C to +40 degrees C (32 degrees F to 104 degrees F) no derating required. - 2.
+Recommended operating temperature range: +15 degrees C to +25 degrees C (59 degrees F to 77 degrees F). - 3.
 Non-operating and storage ambient temperature: -20 degrees C to +70 degrees C (-4 degrees F to 158 degrees F). - 4.
-Operating relative humidity: 5% to 85%, non-condensing. - 5.
+Operating relative humidity: 5% to 95%, non-condensing. - 5.
 Recommended operating relative humidity: 30 % to 90%. - 6.
-Operating altitude: will vary with model. - 7.
+Operating altitude: Sea level to 2000 meter (6500ft). - 7.
 There should be no inflammable / explosive gas. - 8.
 Dust in the room where the UPS is installed must not exceed normal atmospheric dust levels.
-In particular, that dust should not include iron particles, oils or fats, or organic materials. - B. Audible acoustical noise: When operating under full rated load at a distance of one meter from any UPS operator surface, the noise generated by the UPS shall not exceed 73 dB, as measured on the A scale of a standard sound level meter at slow response. - C. Input surge withstand capability: The UPS shall be in compliance with IEEE C62.41, Category B.
+In particular, that dust should not include iron particles, oils or fats, or organic materials such as silicone. - B. Audible acoustical noise: Noise generated by the UPS, when operating under full rated load, at a distance of one meter from any UPS operator surface, shall not exceed 73 dB as measured on the A scale of a standard sound level meter at slow response. - C. Input surge withstand capability: The UPS shall be in compliance with IEEE C62.41, Category B.